dcdpr/taxcount/README.md

 currently focusing on the user experience.

-In general, when using Taxcount, your accounting job is to collect and offer the exports from you wallets and exchanges, and then label any on-chain transactions that were spends or regular income (including mining).
+In general, when using Taxcount, your accounting job is to collect and offer the exports from your wallets and exchanges, and then label any on-chain transactions that were spends or regular income (including mining).
 If, in the tax year of interest, you spent a [UTXO](https://river.com/learn/terms/u/unspent-transaction-output-utxo/)